TeohHW/Playwright_CI-Enabled/README.md

 This repository showcases my knowledge of Playwright test automation using TypeScript and Node.js.

 It contains a collection of personal practice tests covering different Playwright scenarios, including UI automation, API validation, reusable locators, and test data handling.

+Tests are done on a publicly available e-commerce demo site built for automation practice.
 ## What This Repo Demonstrates

 The test suite covers a range of Playwright testing concepts, including: